Bulletin

 Sermon Discussion Questions

-4. How would you describe the book of Nehemiah in a short sentence or two?
+4. How would you describe the book of Micah in a short sentence or two?
 Why do God’s people need this book of the Bible?
 How has it brought encouragement to you so that you might have hope?
 (Romans 15:4)

 Service Order